themarkfullton/themarkfullton/README.md

 ## I'm obsessed with building && learning things

-My background is in **Full Stack Web Development** and **Data Engineering**, but I prefer working with lower level programming language and am attempting to upskill in them.
+My background is in **Full Stack Web Development** and **Data Engineering** (and animation haha), but I prefer working with lower level programming language and am attempting to upskill in them.

 Currently, I work as a **Teacher's Assistant** for a Data Analytics course and tutor both Data Analytics and Full Stack students.